 Alpena: The believers enjoyed an extended visit by Joel Portman who gave help with meetings both in Alpena and Springdale.
 During his stay, Joel gave valuable ministry at Alpena from the epistle to the Romans.
 The renovations at the new hall in Springdale are complete.
 The first meeting has been planned, Lord willing, for June 15-16.
 We appreciate all who gave help.

 San Diego: The assembly enjoyed having Gordon Williams for five days speaking on the subject of baptism.
 A good number attended the gospel meeting when two young people obeyed the Lord in baptism.
 Tom Baker spoke in Spanish and Gordon in English at that meeting.

-Newington: The assembly enjoyed a visit from Jiwan and Rachel Rai from Gangtok.
+Newington: The assembly enjoyed a visit from J and R from India.
 There has been an ongoing work among the Nepalese families living in Hartford and the Lord blessed in salvation with several professing salvation.
 One young Nepalese man saved previously was baptized with many attending and the assembly was encouraged.

 Terryville: The assembly enjoyed and appreciated visits this past month from Stan Wells and Larry Buote.

 Manchester: William Lavery held five meetings on 1 Thessalonians 1-5 with encouraging ministry on how to live in view of the soon coming of our Lord.
 Stan Wells planned to be here for ministry on June 2-4.